willpower232/TOTPBTF3/README.md

 You can also replace the text on the folder names with SVG or PNG images (SVG preferred).
 For example, if you have a TOTP token for a Github account belonging to Contoso, you could upload `public/img/contoso.png` and `public/img/contoso/github.png` and they would appear automatically in the list.

 Finding the right icons can be tricky but I've found most icons I've needed for this can be found at [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) and they come in small SVG files for optimum performance.

+## Service Worker

+Using [Google Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-cli) there is a small service worker which is the missing step required to make this site installable on Android using Chromes "Add To Home screen" feature.
+Unfortunately this app cannot work offline but at least it can integrate with your Android mobile device.